nspyrison/cheem/README.md

 ## Getting started

 ```
+## Github dependancies:
+remotes::install_github('ModelOriented/treeshap')
+remotes::install_github("nspyrison/spinifex", dependencies = TRUE) ## Dev version required at the moment.

-## Install development version from GitHub & its dependancies.
+## Install cheem development version & its CRAN dependancies.
 remotes::install_github("nspyrison/cheem", dependencies = TRUE)
 ## Run the {cheem} app including 3 preprocessed datasets
 cheem::run_app()
 ```
 ### Original application

 We started by looking at the model-agnostic local explantion _SHAP_ as applied to random forests.
-We made this choice our of concern for runtime (`{treeshap}` uses an an alternative algorithm with reduced computational complexity and thus achieves much faster run time in the _preprocessing_ step).
-The namesake, Cheem, stemmed from this tree-based approach.
+We made this choice our of concern for runtime (`{treeshap}` uses an an alternative algorithm with reduced computational complexity and thus achieves much faster run time extracting the full SHAP matrix during the preprocessing step).
+The namesake, Cheem, stems from the original application to tree-based models.
 The [Cheem](https://tardis.fandom.com/wiki/Tree_of_Cheem) are a fictional race of tree-based humanoids for consistency with the Dr. who/Dr. why theme of the {DALEX} ecosystem.

 ### Extensions